 Leslie Goodyear, PhD, is an evaluator and researcher who has significant experience leading complex evaluations of national programs and systems, particularly government-funded programs.
 She has conducted evaluations in both formal and informal educational settings that serve youth, with a recent focus on STEM education programs and programs that aim to broaden participation in STEM.

 Goodyear is the associate editor of the American Journal of Evaluation, a past board member of the American Evaluation Association (AEA), and former chair of the AEA Ethics Committee.
-She was elected president of the AEA and will serve a three-year term beginning as president-elect in January 2017 and then and president in 2018.
+She was elected president of the AEA and will serve a three-year term beginning as president-elect in January 2017 and then as president in 2018.

 During her EDC tenure, Goodyear took a leave to serve as a program officer at the National Science Foundation, where she administered national grants programs, supervised evaluation and research contracts, and developed directorate and division-level evaluation policy.

 Goodyear holds a PhD in program evaluation and planning from Cornell University.

 “It’s critical to help program staff understand the value of evaluation and what it brings to their programs.
 I’m deeply invested in building evaluators’ capacity to communicate their work to program stakeholders and the public.”

 National Research Council.
 (2015).
 Identifying and supporting productive programs in out-of-school settings.
 Washington, DC: The National Academies Press.